-Historically, our prior quarterly and annual operating results have fluctuated due to changes in our business, our industry and the general economic climate.
-Similarly, our future operating results may vary significantly from quarter to quarter due to a variety of factors, many of which are beyond our control.
+Historically, quarterly and annual operating results have fluctuated due to changes in our business, our industry and the general economic climate.
+Similarly, we expect our future operating results to vary significantly from quarter to quarter due to a variety of factors, many of which are beyond our control.
 We expect our results to continue to fluctuate for the foreseeable future.
-Our fluctuating results could cause our performance to be below the expectations of securities analysts and investors, causing the price of our common stock to fall.
+Our fluctuating results could cause our current performance and outlook to be below the expectations of securities analysts and investors, causing the price of our common stock to fall.
 Because our business is changing and evolving, our historical operating results may not be useful to you in predicting our future operating results.
 Factors that may increase the volatility of our operating results include the following: